Nuclear proliferation: Pakistan

 It was widely believed to have had direct involvement by the Government of Pakistan.
 This claim could not be verified due to the refusal of that Government to allow the IAEA to interview the alleged head of the nuclear black market, who happened to be no other than Abdul Qadeer Khan.
 Confessing his crimes a month later on national television, Khan bailed out the Government by taking full responsibility.
 Independent investigation conducted by International Institute for Strategic Studies (IISS) confirmed that he had control over the import-export deals, and his acquisition activities were largely unsupervised by Pakistan governmental authorities.
 All of his activities went undetected for several years.
 He duly confessed to running the atomic proliferation ring from Pakistan to Iran and North Korea.
 He was immediately given presidential immunity.
 The exact nature of involvement at the governmental level is still unclear, but the manner in which the government acted cast doubt on the sincerity of Pakistan.
+However, the contents of Abdul Qadeer Khan's personal diaries present his perspective on the matters related to his activities concerning nuclear secrets.
+He claimed that he acted only at the order or "instigation" of the Pakistan government.
+Even when there was no official authorization, Pakistani military knew of Khan's activity according to the contents of the diaries.
+On one occasion in 1980, a colonel knew of Khan being in touch with Syria's Defense Minister Gen. Mustafa Tlass and Gen. Hikmat Shihabi.
+Six months later, Khan was warned by Zia Ul Haq to be careful over "nuclear drawings".

+In May 2025, the United States Defense Intelligence Agency's 2025 Worldwide Threat Assessment highlighted Pakistan's nuclear proliferation efforts.
+It estimated the stockpile at approximately 170 warheads in 2024 and projected a potential increase to 200 by 2025.
+The report linked this growth to Pakistan's perception of India as an existential threat.
+It stated that Pakistan intended to counter India's conventional superiority through the development of tactical nuclear weapons.
+The report also noted that Pakistan had not adopted a “No First Use” policy.